adamdriscoll/UniversalDashboard.Markdown/Source/PowerShell/New-UDMarkdown.md

 Accept wildcard characters: False
 ```

-### -CodeBlockStyle
+### -Styles
-Hashtable of valid css properties, if the property name have \[ - \] in the name then it must be in ' '.
+Hashtable of valid css properties, if the property name have [ - ] in the name then it must be in ' '.
-This parameter only control the style of the \<pre\> block in your document.
-Styles here will overwrite earlier styles.

 ```yaml
 Type: Hashtable